tsaopy/tsaopy.github.io/notebook2-van-der-pol.md

 parameters = [x0,v0,a1,a2,b1,b2,c11,c12,c21,c22]
 ```
 Notice that some parameters had a posterior like $0.07\pm0.15$.
-A posterior like that is practically impossible to distinguish from 0, it's very likely that those parameters do not correspond to the model and may converge to zero, so I'll keep them as zero but reduce the standard deviation since they weren't spread over so thich intervals.
+A posterior like that is practically impossible to distinguish from 0, it's very likely that those parameters aren't relevant to model this system and may converge to zero.
+For the time being, I'll keep them as zero but reduce the standard deviation since they aren't really spreading over a large region.

 And now we build the model again, and run another chain